elmsln/elmsln/docs/development/upgrades/How-do-I-run-upgrades.md

   ` drush @elmsln rr --y `
   ` drush @elmsln updb --y `

-### N.B.
-Word from ELMSLN developers for Drush user.
+### A note from the core team for Drush users.

-  `Never. and I mean NEVER, run drush @online up unless you are planning on forking the project and doing things on your own.`
+Never. and I mean NEVER, run drush @online up unless you are planning on being out of sync with the rest of the project.
+ELMS:LN while Drupal based, places modules in different locations for better performance and developer experience across the many systems involved. `updb` is fine, we run database layer updates all the time. code updates should happen via `git` and not via direct drush `up` commands.